mazy1998/maryams-theorem/README.md

 # Maryam's Theorem: Generalized Cauchy's Surface Area Formula

-This repository contains the implementation and validation of **Maryam's Theorem**, which generalizes Cauchy's projection formula to non-convex surfaces by introducing the **Moeini Convexity Measure**.
+This repository provides the PDF, code, and experimental validation for **Maryam’s Theorem**, a generalization of Cauchy’s projection formula to non-convex surfaces via the **Moeini Convexity Measure**. he proof sits on a differential-geometry foundation but leverages concepts from computer graphics and radiance fields to achieve the end result.

 ## Theorem